With a picturesque hilly terrain and bohemian spirit, Echo Park continuously ranks among the top ten neighborhoods in Los Angeles.

 Dick + Jane

 The Wronkse brothers of Heyday built Rock Row in Eagle Rock and returned to Echo Park for their next project, Dick + Jane.

-Dick + Jane are two single family homes built on Echo Park Avenue just South of Sunset Blvd.
+Dick + Jane are two single-family homes built on Echo Park Avenue just South of Sunset Blvd.
 Known for creating modern housing in small spaces, the brothers strategically placed the homes to maximize privacy and provide outdoor spaces.
-Each home has a private courtyard and a large deck.
+Each house has a private courtyard and a large deck.

-Other creature comforts in this split level design include custom kitchen cabinetry with Caesar Stone counter tops, Grohe faucets, cove lighting, skylights, strand woven bamboo floors throughout, built in speakers, duel low flow toilets, Corian counter tops and custom tiled bathrooms.
+Other creature comforts in this split-level design include custom kitchen cabinetry with Caesar Stone countertops, Grohe faucets, cove lighting, skylights, strand woven bamboo floors throughout, built-in speakers, dual low-flow toilets, Corian countertops, and custom tiled bathrooms.

 It’s no surprise when they hit the market, they sold within nanoseconds.

 Here are a few local favorites where you can eat, drink, and play.

 The Park was established in 1886.
 It’s located East of Echo Park and is Los Angeles’ oldest and second-to-largest public Park.
 It encompasses historic sites that include the Los Angeles Police Academy, Dodger Stadium, and Barlow Hospital.